Did you know that changing the time of day you take your thyroid medication may impact your thyroid function?

 4) You may need to split your dose throughout the day

-T3 directly activates calcium channels in your heart tissue that may result in an increase in contractility and heart rate.
+T3 directly activates calcium channels in your heart tissue which may result in an increase in contractility and heart rate.

 Slowing down the absorption or spacing out how you take your medication may help to reduce these symptoms.